 - Staff shall be courteous to you and your visitors.

-- Your care shall not be affected by race, color, religion, sex, age, national origin or disability.
+- Your care shall not be affected by race, color, religion, sex, or age.

 - Your cultural and religious beliefs shall be respected and accommodated, as appropriate.